Just-Some-Bots/MusicBot/_docs/using/commands.md

   Copying cookies can risk exposing your personal information or accounts,<br>
   and may result in account bans or theft if you are not careful.<br>
   It is not recommended due to these risks, and you should not use this<br>
-  feature if you do not understand how to avoid the risks.
+  feature if you do not understand how to avoid the risks.<br>

 </details>

 <details>